espeak-ng/espeak-ng/docs/mbrola.md

 __Notes:__

-* eSpeakNG will look for mbrola voices firstly in `espeak-ng-data/mbrola` and then in `/usr/share/mbrola`.
+* eSpeak NG will look for mbrola voices firstly in `espeak-ng-data/mbrola` and then in `/usr/share/mbrola`.
 * You can download latest development versions of MBROLA binaries from [https://github.com/mbrola/mbrola-bin/](https://github.com/mbrola/mbrola-bin/)

 ## Usage

-If you use the eSpeakNG voice such as `mb-en1` then eSpeakNG will use the mbrola "en1" voice, e.g.:
+If you use the eSpeak NG voice such as `mb-en1` then eSpeak NG will use the mbrola "en1" voice, e.g.:

 	espeak-ng -v mb-en1 "Hello world"